rm511130/fact/README.md

   - http://fact.cfapps.io/health
   - http://fact.cfapps.io/version

-# (e) Fact.go on a K8s Cluster using a Docker Image
+# (e) Fact.go on a K8s Cluster using the same Docker Image

 - Prerequisite: The kubectl CLI on your Mac and access to a K8s Cluster
 - In my case, the K8s Cluster is called `my-cluster`